0x414854/Bitcoin_Wallet_Fetcher/README.md

 **Bitcoin Wallet Fetcher** (_BWF_) is designed to retrieve large datasets of Bitcoin wallet addresses from specified online sources (Blockchair). **It automates downloading, decompressing, and categorizing these addresses into meaningful groupings such as balances, prefix types, and subsets for quick reference or downstream processing.**

-## What is Bitcoin Wallet Fetcher?
+## What is Bitcoin Wallet Fetcher ?

 Bitcoin Wallet Fetcher is a Python script that :